TomNeyland/needle/SEARCH_QUALITY_IMPROVEMENTS.md

-# Search Quality Improvements for Search++
+# Search Quality Improvements for Needle

-This document outlines strategies and improvements for enhancing search quality in the Search++ extension.
+This document outlines strategies and improvements for enhancing search quality in the Needle extension.

 ## Current State Assessment